NgFEP/NexusMD/README.md

      ```

 6. **Build the Project**:
-   - Open the generated `Nexus.sln` file located in the `out/build` folder.
+   - Open the generated `NexusMD.sln` file located in the `out/build` folder.
    - Ensure the solution configuration is set to **Release** (not Debug).
    - In the Solution Explorer:
      * Right-click on `ALL_BUILD` and select `Build`.